 - Be sure the gutters are attached correctly and if there are leaves in them clean prior to home inspection

-- Replace torn screens
+- Replace or fix torn screens

 - AC insulation line.
 Inspector will look for the AC insulation line.
 If it is torn replace it.
 The insulation might cost $5.- at Home Depot or Lowes

 - The home inspector will test all appliances make sure they are in working order

 - Most home inspectors will require a anti tip bracket for your kitchen range

 - Doors to the garage should have a self closing hinge, in order to prevent carbon monoxide to come into the home

 - Any home with gas should have a carbon monoxide detector

 - For the dishwasher be sure the drain has a high loop, so water does not flow back into the dishwasher

 - Check all windows to make sure they open and close properly and stay open